How To Start A Nonprofit In Oklahoma

 Our nonprofit formation service includes free year of registered agent, bylaws, website, domain & more.

-To incorporate an Oklahoma nonprofit, you must complete and file the nonprofit certificate of incorporation with the Oklahoma Secretary of State.
+To incorporate an Oklahoma nonprofit, you must complete and file a Not for Profit Certificate of Incorporation with the Oklahoma Secretary of State.
 See the document below and click on any number to see what information is required in the corresponding section.

-Oklahoma’s Office of the Secretary of State charges $25 to file a nonprofit certificate of incorporation.
+Oklahoma’s Office of the Secretary of State charges $25 to file a Not for Profit Certificate of Incorporation.
 If you file online, you’ll pay a 4% credit card processing fee.
+You’ll also have the option to pay an additional $25 for expedited processing when filing in person.

-Oklahoma provides several filing options and processing times:
+Oklahoma provides several filing options for a Certificate of Incorporation, all with their own processing times:

-Yes, your nonprofit must appoint an individual or corporate entity as its Oklahoma registered agent.
-A registered agent provides a reliable channel between your organization and the state, which ensures that official state documents (including lawsuits) always go to the same place and to the same individual.
-You can appoint a member of your organization (such as yourself or an associate) or hire a commercial registered agent service like Northwest.
-Either way, your registered agent must list an Oklahoma street address on your nonprofit’s certificate of incorporation, which goes onto the public record, and the agent must actually be at that address during normal business hours.
+Yes, your nonprofit must appoint an individual or corporate entity as its Oklahoma registered agent to have a reliable channel for delivering official state documents (including lawsuits) to your organization.
+You can appoint a member of your organization as your agent, even yourself, or hire a registered agent service like Northwest to do it.
+Either way, your registered agent must list an Oklahoma street address on your nonprofit’s Certificate of Incorporation, and the agent must be available there during normal business hours.

-We don’t recommend doing the job yourself, and not merely for selfish reasons.
-On the surface, listing a street address and just being there during business hours seems simple enough, but it comes with a bunch of unexpected hassles.
-Since whatever address you list is public, listing your own residential or office address means you can expect a mailbox full of junk mail and salespeople showing up unexpectedly at your door.
-You’ll also be tied to your desk during normal business hours instead of holding long meetings and traveling to talk with potential donors.
-That’s a hard commitment to make when you’re trying to manage and grow a new nonprofit.
+Listing a street address and waiting there during business hours may seem simple enough, but there are drawbacks.
+Your registered address becomes public record, so using your own residential or office address can mean junk mail, solicitors, and scammers at your door.
+You’re also tied to your desk during normal business hours, rather than holding long meetings and traveling to talk with potential donors.
+That’s tough when you’re busy trying to manage and grow a new nonprofit.

 Get a Federal EIN from the IRS

-A corporation’s federal employer identification number (FEIN or EIN) is a lot like an individual’s social security number.
-You might be able to get by without one in certain circumstances, but establishing your organization’s legitimacy will be nearly impossible without one.
-You’ll need an EIN for most banks to open an account in your nonprofit’s name, to apply for federal and/or state tax exemptions, and to establish good relationships with vendors and donors.
+You might be able to get by without an EIN in certain cases, but establishing your organization’s legitimacy is nearly impossible without one.
+You’ll need an EIN for most banks to open an account in your nonprofit’s name, to apply for federal or state tax exemptions, and to establish good relationships with vendors and donors.

 You can get an EIN at the IRS website, or you can simply sign up for our EIN service for an additional fee when you hire Northwest.